Rockets rocked by Riverview in semifinals, 12-2

 Easton Hanko doubled for the Rockets.
 Kyle Clayton was the starting and losing pitcher.

-Jefferson-Morgan will play Eden Christian in the third-place consolation game for a spot in the PIAA playoffs with the day, site and time to be determined.
+Jefferson-Morgan played Eden Christian in the third-place consolation game on Tuesday for a spot in the PIAA playoffs.

 (0) comments